arrow-kt/arrow-website/content/docs/learn/typed-errors/from-either-to-raise.md

 Following the discussion above, the `withError` function creates a new scope in which the error type is different.
-The first argument to `withError` describes how to transform failure values from the inner scope into the error type of the outer scope.
+The first argument to `withError` describes how to transform failure values from the inner scope error type into the error type of the outer scope.

 ```kotlin
 fun bar(n: Int): Either<Error, String> = either {